 Early Settlement and Colonial Era

 Ikot Ekpene serves as the political and cultural capital of the Annang ethnic group in Nigeria.
 The town is located in the south-southern state of Akwa Ibom.
 Historical records indicate that the area was settled by the Annangs in the 16th century.
-The town is also known as The Raffia City, or IK in short form.
 British colonial arrival in the region occurred in 1903.
 This event marked a significant shift in the administrative structure of the area.
 The town is situated on the A342 highway that parallels the coast.
 This road connects Calabar to the southeast and Aba to the west.
 The state capital, Uyo, is on this road just to the east.
-Umuahia is the next major town to the north.
 The town is part of the Ikot Ekpene Local Government Area.
-The population of the Ikot Ekpene Local government area was estimated to be 180,500 in 2022.
 The town has an area of 116 km².
 The official language is English.

 Administrative Changes and Civil War